What is TMS Therapy?

-TMS (transcranial magnetic stimulation) Therapy is a new treatment cleared by the FDA for patients suffering from depression who have not achieved satisfactory improvement from prior antidepressant medications.* Using pulsed magnetic fields, TMS Therapy stimulates the part of the brain thought to be involved with mood regulation.
-Performed [in our clinic] as an outpatient procedure NeuroStar TMS Therapy is:
+TMS (transcranial magnetic stimulation) Therapy is an approved treatment by the FDA for patients suffering from depression who have not achieved satisfactory improvement from prior antidepressant medications.
+Using pulsed magnetic fields, TMS Therapy stimulates the part of the brain thought to be involved with mood regulation.
+TMS Therapy is:

 - Non-invasive, meaning that it does not involve surgery.
-It does not require any anesthesia or sedation, as the patient remains awake and alert during the treatment.
+It does not require any anesthesia or sedation.

 - Non-systemic, meaning that it is not taken by mouth and does not circulate in the bloodstream throughout the body.